ngzh/RTS-2D.htm/README.md

-A 2D topdown real-time strategy game.
-Currently a work in progress with basic unit control, camera movement, minimap, combat, and unit construction.
+A web-based 2D topdown real-time strategy game.

+Still a work in progress with many features not yet implemented.